The Key To Ending Abortion

 Here are some other ideas:

 While the actions I recommend on the federal level involve spending and lowering taxes, these actions would ultimately boost the economy and decrease spending as these actions would result in decreasing the number of people depending on the system.
-I believe that government assistant should not be the first step of action for those in need but I also don’t believe in doing away with government assistants totally.
+I believe that government assistance should not be the first step of action for those in need but I also don’t believe in doing away with government assistance completely.
 I do advocate for reforming social programs so that they are successfully taking people off of the system and into positions of independence.

 1. Partner with local churches and organizations to provide grants, internships, and resources such as equipment and courses to single parents and those living with an income below $50,000 in exchange for a federal tax credit.